Utilities API

 Return type:

-List[Tuple[int, int]] | Dict[str, List[Tuple[int, int]]]
+list[tuple[int, int]] | dict[str, list[tuple[int, int]]]

 torchsom.utils.topology.get_hexagonal_offsets(neighborhood_order=1)[source]

 Get neighbor offset coordinates for hexagonal topology at any order.
-Order n has 6*n elements.

 Parameters: